muddymudskipper/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-graphdb-full.md

 ***Property: store.graphdb.create-repository-on-startup***

-Whether to create the given repository on startup if it does not exist
+Set to true to create the given repository on startup if it does not exist

 | Category | Value |
 |--- | ---: |